clewisdavis/The-Joy-of-React/course-notes.md

 ## Prop Vs. State

-- When learrning React it is normal for the concepts of "props" and "state" to be a bit confusing and intermingled.
+- When learning React it is normal for the concepts of "props" and "state" to be a bit confusing and intermingled.
-- Waht is the difference between them exactly?
+- What is the difference between them exactly?
 When do you use props and when to use state?

 ### Props